Submitty/SysadminTools/student_auto_feed/readme.md

 Detailed instructions can be found at [http://submitty.org/sysadmin/student\_auto\_feed](http://submitty.org/sysadmin/student_auto_feed)

-Requirements: PHP 7.3 or higher with pgsql extension.  `imap_remote.php` also requires the imap extension.
+Requires the pgsql extension.  `imap_remote.php` also requires the imap extension.
 This system is intended to be platform agnostic, but has been developed and tested with Ubuntu Linux.

 ## submitty\_student\_auto\_feed.php
 A command line executable script to read a student enrollment data CSV file and